brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
-* Improvement: Table Of Contents - Added support for SVG icons in collapsible list items.
 * Improvement: Post Grid & Post Carousel - Added control for taxonomy bottom spacing.
 * Fix: Heading - Resolved an issue where the Heading block, when assigned a paragraph tag, was not translatable.
 * Fix: Info Box - Resolved an issue wherein the icon responsive padding is not working as intended in framed view.